 The canopy provides more shade.
 The basket got even larger thanks to the detachable extension.
 The brake has a color indicator and is super flip-flop-friendly.

-The Click & Go System allows you to just click any Britax infant car seat right into the frame and you got a travel system.
-No adapters needed!
+The Click & Go System allows you to just click any Britax infant car seat right into the frame and you have a travel system.
+No adapters are needed!

-The stroller still features: a roomy seat with a tall canopy, the swing-away bumper bar, a deep one-hand recline, adjustable leg rest, adjustable handlebar, all-wheel suspension, automatic lock, standing fold, and easy fold.
-The seat can accommodate a child from 6 months and up to 55 lbs (which is like 7-year old).
+The stroller still features a roomy seat with a tall canopy, a swing-away bumper bar, a deep one-hand recline, an adjustable leg rest, an adjustable handlebar, all-wheel suspension, an automatic lock, standing fold, and easy fold.
+The seat can accommodate a child from 6 months and up to 55 lbs (which is like 7 years old).